Producer

 4. Check status when desired: M-x pmbah-show-session-status.

-5. Freeze, review the capture context, upload, and copy the record URL: M-x pmbah-sign-buffer.
+5. Freeze, optionally bind the active region or whole buffer, answer y/n capture-context prompts, upload, and copy the record URL: M-x pmbah-sign-buffer.

 6. If you want to throw away the local session without uploading: M-x pmbah-discard-session.